makrai/notes/jing-2505-melt-emo-multimod-llm.md

     GPT-4o effectively integrates internet-sourced knowledge to capture the diversity in expressions.
 However, an
-  * hE opposite trend is observed for ‘fear’ and ‘sadness’, as they mostly transition to ‘neutral’, as shown in Fig. 1.
+  * hE opposite trend is observed for ‘fear’ and ‘sadness’, as they mostly transition to ‘neutral’, as shown in Fig. 1
   * These reannotated audio clips often feature lower arousal and subtler emo contexts
-  * The comparable preferences suggest possible biases stemming from GPT-4o’s reliance on internet-derived emotional knowledge.
+  * The comparable preferences suggest possible biases stemming from GPT-4o’s reliance on internet-derived emotional knowledge
-* Classification results are summarized in Table 3.
+* Classification results are summarized in Table 3
   * metrics: unweighted accuracy recall (UAR), accuracy (ACC), and F1 score, are
   * in-domain results trained on MELT generally outperform the original MELD, ie our annotation improves upon the self-supervised (SSL) benchmark